haidaraM/zsh-history-cleaner/README.md

   -n, --no-backup
           [USE WITH CAUTION!!]
 Disable history file backup.
 By default, a backup is written to '{history_file}.{timestamp}' in the current directory

+  -k, --keep-duplicates
+          Should we keep duplicate commands in the history file

   -h, --help
           Print help (see a summary with '-h')